Semi-parliamentary system: Main characteristics of prime-ministerial systems

-Examples
+Examples of prime-ministerial systems

 Italian local administrations

 In 1993, Italy adopted a new electoral law introducing the direct election of mayors, in conjunction with municipal councils.
 On a single ballot paper, the elector can express two votes, one for the mayor, and the other one for the council.
 The mayor is elected with a two-round system: at the first round, the candidate receiving the absolute majority of valid votes is elected; if no candidate receives an absolute majority, a second round between the two top-ranking candidates is held.
 Councils are elected by semi-proportional representation: the party or coalition linked to the mayor elect receives at least 60% of the seats, while the other parties are allocated seats in a proportional fashion.
 This ensures the existence of a working majority for the mayor: the council can remove the mayor with an absolute majority vote, but in this case it also causes its own dissolution and a snap election.

 In 1999, a constitutional reform introduced the direct election of regional presidents, whose term is linked to that of regional councils much in the same way as it is the case for mayors and municipal councils.

-Direct election of the Prime Minister of Israel (1996-2001)
+Direct election of the prime minister of Israel (1996–2001)

 During the thirteenth Knesset (1992–1996), Israel decided to hold a separate ballot for Prime Minister modeled after American presidential elections.
 This system was instituted in part because the Israeli electoral system makes it all but impossible for one party to win a majority.
 However, no majority bonus was assigned to the Prime Minister's supporting party: therefore, he was forced to obtain the support of other parties in the Knesset.
 As this effectively added rigidity to the system without improving its stability, direct election of the Prime Minister was abolished after the 2001 election.

 This system has been described by some as an anti-model of prime-ministerial systems.
 In Israel, the basic laws allowed, under certain conditions, special elections for the prime minister only, with no dissolution of the Knesset: in practice, there were as many as eight special elections in just a few years, which constitutes a considerable departure from the simul simul principle.
 For this reason, the Israeli version of the prime-ministerial system was never considered to work functionally.